Chart Color Schemes

 South Arm is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-South Arm's dwelling structure, as per the latest Census, consisted of 99.4% houses and 0.6% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Hobart metro's 85.3% houses and 14.7% other dwellings.
-Home ownership in South Arm stood at 43.7%, with mortgaged dwellings at 47.2% and rented ones at 9.1%.
-The median monthly mortgage repayment in the area was $1,600, while the median weekly rent was $370, compared to Hobart metro's $1,517 and $350 respectively.
-Nationally, South Arm's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.
+Dwelling structure within South Arm, as evaluated at the latest Census, comprised 99.4% houses and 0.6% other dwellings (semi-detached, apartments, 'other' dwellings), in comparison to Hobart metro's 85.3% houses and 14.7% other dwellings.
+Meanwhile, the level of home ownership within South Arm was well beyond that of Hobart metro, at 43.7%, with the remainder of dwellings either mortgaged (47.2%) or rented (9.1%).
+The median monthly mortgage repayment in the area was above the Hobart metro average at $1,600, while the median weekly rent figure was recorded at $370, compared to Hobart metro's $1,517 and $350.
+Nationally, South Arm's mortgage repayments are significantly lower than the Australian average of $1,863, while rents are less than the national figure of $375.

 Frequently Asked Questions - Housing